muratballikaya/loan-application/LoanApplication/README.md

+LOAN APPLICATION WITH AUTHENTICATON

+DOCKER IMAGES:

 Docker image is available at Docker Hub.
-You can pull the image with the following command:
+You can pull and run the image with the following commands:

     docker image pull muratballikaya/loan-application:latest

-Once you have source code, you can run the application with the following commands.
+    docker run -p 8080:8080 muratballikaya/loan-application

+If you would like to, you can get source code and build docker image following steps specified below:

 Source code is available at